Melania Trump: First tenure as first lady

 Having a Slovenian-born woman as the American first lady became a point of national pride in Slovenia, and it gave the nation a sense of recognition on the world stage.
 Trump's hometown Sevnica has developed a small tourist industry around her, and Melania-themed merchandise became common during her first tenure as first lady.
 These items never used Melania's full name, substituting it with "first lady" or "M", as she is protective of her personality rights.

 During the 2016 presidential election, Trump became the only candidate's spouse since polling began in 1988 to have a disapproval rating greater than their approval rating.
 Her approval rating stood at 36 or 37% in the months leading up to becoming first lady in January 2017, but it increased to 57% in a CNN poll in April 2018 after she received public sympathy amid allegations that her husband had committed adultery.
 Trump finished her tenure in 2021 as the least popular first lady since polling began with a rating of 42%.
-Multiple polls during her tenure as first lady showed her as the most popular member of the Trump family.
+Multiple polls during her first tenure as first lady showed her as the most popular member of the Trump family.

 In December 2020, the Siena College Research Institute released a study surveying scholars and historians on their assessments of American first ladies.
 It was the fifth such first ladies study that the Institute had conducted since 1982, and the first in which Trump appeared.
 She was ranked as being the worst of 40 assessed American first ladies, receiving the lowest assessments in all of the metrics that were weighed.
 In supplementary question asked of respondents (beyond the weighed criteria), Trump was ranked as the first lady who historians and scholars most-believed "could have done more" while first lady, with 34% of respondents selecting Melania as their top-choice for that descriptor.
 In another supplementary question, Trump's "Be Best" was ranked the least-effective signature initiative among the ten most-recent first ladies.

+Second tenure as first lady

+One year after assuming the role of first lady again, an Economist/YouGov poll showed that Trump had a 41% favorable rating, and a 47% unfavorable rating, with a margin of error of plus or minus 3.2%.
+Melanie McDonagh, writing for The Standard, said that Trump is "an enigma" with "steely self discipline".